LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 There are three nested `if`-`else` in the function above.
 Note how I use indentation to clearly indicate the nesting of blocks.
 Such nesting or indentation is not required by C standard, but is a commonly accepted coding practice, and is required for CS1010.

-The code below compiles perfectly but is not as easy to read by human as the above.
+The code below compiles perfectly but is not as easy to read by a human as the above.

 ```C
 void print_score(double score)